scristobal/botatobot/README.md

 ## Pre-requisites

-To run Stable Diffusion, you need [Docker](https://docs.docker.com/get-docker/) and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
+To run Stable Diffusion, you have two options:

+- Locally, using [Docker](https://docs.docker.com/get-docker/) and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
+- Remotely, using a service like [Replicate](https://www.replicate.com).

-To run the Telegram bot server you need [Go1.18+](https://go.dev/doc/install)
+To run the Telegram bot server you need [Go](https://go.dev/doc/install) and a [Telegram](https://www.telegram.com) account.

 ## Running locally 🏃‍♀️